Gra7ityIC3/bug-analysis-website/docs/UserGuide.md

 ![Sort Bug Reports](images/SortBugReports.png)

+> [!TIP]
+> You can sort bug reports by multiple columns by holding down the `shift` key while clicking the column headers.

 You can also group bug reports using the **drag handle button (≡)** to drag columns into the toolbar or by clicking the **column actions button (⋮)** and selecting "Group by [Column]".

 ![Group Bug Reports](images/GroupBugReports.png)